This blog may contain affiliate links. Read our disclosure policy for more info.

 Touring the La Victoria Coffee Farm is one of the best things to do in Minca, as its one of the oldest and biggest coffee farms in northern Colombia.
 This huge farm produces some of the finest coffee in the world, and on a tour here, you’ll learn all about how they grow and harvest their coffee.

-Another popular activity in Minica is birdwatching.
+Another one of the popular tours to do in Minca is birdwatching.
 While you can do birdwatching on your own, going on this birdwatching tour comes highly recommended.
 The tour lasts for three hours, and the guide is a biologist who can tell you all about the birds you see.
 Plus, if you don’t have your own binoculars, they supply them!

 Casas Viejas is a bar with a fantastic view, and it’s a 20-minute hike from La Victoria.
 Here, you can try local craft beer too!